 Disclosures [Unusual/Infrequent Items]

-The nature and financial effects of each unusual or infrequent event or transaction shall be disclosed in the notes to the financial statements.
+The nature, including a general description of the transactions, and financial effects of each unusual or infrequent event or transaction shall be disclosed in the notes to the financial statements.
 Gains or losses of a similar nature that are not individually material shall be aggregated.
 This disclosure shall include the line items which have been affected by the event or transaction considered to be unusual and/or infrequent.
+If the unusual or infrequent item is as the result of government assistance (as defined in ASU 2021-10, Government Assistance, Disclosures by Business Entities about Government Assistance) disclosure shall additionally include the form in which the assistance has been received (for example, cash or other assets), and information regarding significant terms and conditions of the transaction, with items including, to the extent applicable, the duration or period of the agreement, and commitments made by the reporting entity, provisions for recapture, or other contingencies.

 Relevant Literature

+24. This statement adopts ASU 2021-10, Government Assistance: Disclosure by Business Entities about Government Assistance, with modification to require disclosure by all entity types.

 Activity to Date (issues previously addressed by the Working Group, Emerging Accounting Issues (E) Working Group, SEC, FASB, other State Departments of Insurance or other NAIC groups):